 The forecast identifies available crops and anticipates the expected conditions for opening day, noting if fields are in good, poor or fair condition.
 Hunters can utilize this online resource as they plan opening day activities.

-QUOTA HUNTS: Many of the fields listed in the links below are quota hunts.
-Apply for dove field quota hunts through the Go Outdoors Georgia system. (deadline to apply is Aug.
-15).
+Many of the fields listed in the links below are quota hunts.
+Apply for dove field quota hunts through the Go Outdoors Georgia system (deadline to apply is August 15).

 - Hunters are urged to contact the local Region Game Management office for the latest conditions of a particular field before visiting.